bentprong/ocp_ttf/README.md

 ==============================
 In VSC, click the checkmark in the blue line at the bottom to build a firmware release.
 If no problems are reported (there should be none), the executable is located here:
-    <home>/Projects/ocp-xavier/.pio/build/samd21g18a/firmware.bin
+    <home>/Projects/ocp-ttf/.pio/build/samd21g18a/firmware.bin

 Note that in this same location is also the firmware.elf file which is the debug version of firmware.

-Use any flash utility such as Microchip Studio to erase and burn this .bin file into the Xavier board.
+Use any flash utility such as Microchip Studio to erase and burn this .bin file into the TTF board.

-NOTE: PIO "upload" does not work, because there is intentionally no bootloader on the Xavier board.
+NOTE: PIO "upload" does not work, because there is intentionally no bootloader on the TTF board.

 Microchip Studio
 ----------------